2. Who is Compassion in World Farming International?

 We will not sell or swap your personal data; and it is Compassion’s policy never to pass on your personal details to other organisations for their use, except when we have your express permission to do so or when the law requires it.

 At Compassion we work with contracted suppliers and where applicable we will share your information.
-Your data will only be used under our explicit instructions and only for the purposes we specify, to carry out necessary operations for us, such as sending letters or processing financial transactions.
-All of our suppliers are trusted and have signed agreements with us, each of them agreeing to respect the security of your personal data.
-We review the policies and procedures of all third party suppliers to ensure we are satisfied with the level of their compliance with data protection laws, and that their systems are secure.
+Your data will only to be used under our explicit instructions and only for the purposes we specify, to carry out necessary operations for us, such as send letters or process financial transactions.
+All of our suppliers are trusted and have signed agreements with us, each of them agreeing to respect the security of your personal data in accordance with data protection laws.
+With all third party suppliers we have reviewed their policies and procedures and are content with the level of their GDPR compliance, we are satisfied that their systems are secure.
 In the event that we stop using a supplier, any of your data that they hold will be securely deleted.